Amblin Entertainment Logo

 Meaning and History

-Despite the company’s foundation in 1969 and registration in 1970, the logo only appeared in 1983, two years after the release of the first film shot by the film studio (1981).
-The producer chose the logo and the company’s name based on significant events in his career to reflect Steven Spielberg’s path to the top.
+Despite the company’s founding in 1969 and registration in 1970, the logo did not appear until 1983, two years after the studio’s first film was released (1981).
+The producer chose the logo and the company’s name to reflect significant events in his career and to reflect Steven Spielberg’s path to the top.
 Only a person familiar with the director’s filmography can understand the meaning and significance of each element.
-In all rebranding, both the unique name and the boy on the bicycle were always preserved.
+In all rebrandings, both the unique name and the boy on the bicycle were always preserved.
 The changes were related to the color scheme and its use.

 What is Amblin Entertainment?